 After consultation with the SJRWMD, JEA shall install a monitoring well network to monitor ground water quality horizontally and vertically through to the top of the Hawthorne Formation's first clayey lithologic unit.

-V. DUVAL COUNTY

-Flood Control Protection

-The plant and associated facilities shall be constructed in such a manner as to comply with the Duval County flood protection requirements.

-VI.
-NOISE

-To mitigate the effects of noise produced by the steam blowout of steam boiler tubes, JEA shall conduct public awareness campaigns prior to such activities to forewarn the public of the estimated time and duration of the noise.

-VII.
-SCREENING

-The Licensee shall provide screening of the Site to the extent practicable through the use of aesthetically acceptable structures, vegetated earthen walls and/or existing or planted vegetation.

-SECTION C. SPECIFIC TRANSMISSION LINE CONDITIONS
+SECTION C. TRANSMISSION LINE SPECIFIC CONDITIONS

 I. REPLACEMENT FOR RESTORATION OF SYSTEM INTEGRITY